Here are a few questions which we are often asked in relation to NHS Continuing Healthcare Funding.

 What can I expect to recover or save from my claim?

 As with most aspects of this field there is no one simple answer.
-If you look at the average stay in a care home and the average fees being paid, then the amount that could be reclaimable is over £70,000.
+If you look at the average stay in a care home and the average fees being paid, then the amount that could be reclaimable could be over £80,000.
 It is important to remember that these amounts will vary considerably dependent on the geographical location.

 On successfully claiming back previously paid fees, interest is also applicable.